 In comparison to U.S. rates, the DR can offer a luxury lifestyle on a shoestring budget.
 You can literally get a decent 3-bedroom flat for $200 a month in this country.
 Of course, rental and mortgage rates are based on location, amenities, and other factors.
 But it is not difficult to find a very economical and safe place to live in the Dominican Republic.

 For around $1500 a month, you can easily find yourself living in the lap of luxury in many parts of the country.
 And that includes rent/mortgage, utilities, groceries, etc. Some of the smaller, less touristy areas are even cheaper to live in.
+And this contributes to the Dominican Republic being an ideal expat location.

 Weather and Climate